acheul/rawn/README.md

 Helper of raw pointers cleaning.

 ## BoxRaw
-Trait `BoxRaw` is default implemented for tuples of mut raw pointers.
+Trait `BoxRaw` is blanket implemented for tuples of mut raw pointers.

 Struct `BoxRaws` is new type struct wrapping `BoxRaw` implemented type.